 - Make sure your monthly payment is no more than 25% of your take-home pay

 There are also several choices that you’ll want to stay away from, like these:

 - Adjustable Rate Mortgage (ARM) – this keeps your money fluctuating and your payments rising.
-You need consistency, so stick with a fixed rate loan.
+You need consistency, so stick with a fixed-rate loan.

 - Interest-only loans – you’re only paying interest, so you don’t make any progress on paying down the principal.
 In other words, you’re only benefiting the bank, and not yourself.

 - Reverse Mortgages – these can be very expensive and have high fees.
 Besides that, you have to be over 62 to qualify.
-But think about it, do you really want to start going backwards after years of moving forward?
+But think about it, do you really want to start going backward after years of moving forward?